 Honoree Shelby Hodge, Corks and Forks chair Mary Grace Gray, and American Cancer Society's Tiziana Triolo dine at Tony's during Houston Restaurant Weeks.

-Donna & Tony Vallone in his namesake restaurant.
+Donna & Tony Vallone in Tony's on Richmond in Greenway Plaza.

 Veuve Clicquot for ladies lunching at Tony's.